 Government funding for innovation in renewable energy.

 Government is investing in renewable energy innovation to bring the cost of technologies down.
-This includes around £177 million in investments from BEIS, Innovate UK, and the Research Councils.
+This includes around £177 million in investments from the Department for Business, Energy and Industrial Strategy (BEIS), Innovate UK, and the Research Councils.

 As part of this commitment, within the BEIS Energy Innovation Programme, BEIS expects to invest around £15 million in the renewables innovation theme.

 Joint collaborations to reduce the cost of renewables

 The UK is working with other countries to develop shared solutions to reducing the cost of renewable energy technologies.
 This includes UK investments through the European Research Area Network (ERAnet) of around £700,000 in bioenergy demonstration projects and up to £8 million in the ‘DemoWind’ programme to reduce the cost of offshore wind technologies.

 Building on the UK’s unique expertise in the offshore wind industry, BEIS is investing up to £1.3 million in a new offshore wind innovation hub, to be delivered by the Offshore Renewable Energy Catapult and the Knowledge Transfer Network.
 The Hub will bring industry together to innovate and reduce the cost of energy from offshore wind.